agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ~~~~

 Having illustrated our implementation of the POMDP agent and the Bandit problem, we put the pieces together and simulate the agent's behavior.
-The `makeAgent` function is a simplified version of the library function `makeBeliefAgent` used throughout the tutorial.
+The `makeAgent` function is a simplified version of the library function `makeBeliefAgent` used throughout the rest of this tutorial[^makeBelief].

+The <a href="#belief">Belief-Update Formula</a> is implemented by `updateBelief`.
+Instead of hand-coding a Bayesian belief update, we simply use WebPPL's built in inference primitives.
+This approach means our POMDP agent can do any kind of inference that WebPPL itself can do.
+For this tutorial, we use the inference function `Enumerate`, which captures exact inference over discrete belief spaces.
+By changing the inference function, we get a POMDP agent that does approximate inference and simulates their future selves as doing approximate inference.
+This inference could be over discrete or continuous belief spaces.
+(WebPPL includes Particle Filters, MCMC, and Hamiltonian Monte Carlo for differentiable models).

+[^makeBelief]: One difference between the functions is that `makeAgent` uses the global variables `transition` and `observation`, instead of having a `world` parameter.

 ~~~~